calmjs/calmjs/src/calmjs/README.rst

     inherit from other calmjs modules.
 As a result this is safe to be imported from any ``test_`` modules.

+interrogate
+    Helper functions that make use of ``calmjs.parse`` for interrogating JavaScript source files for various information.

 vlqsm
-    VLQ and source map module.
+    Deprecated module - contains stub import points for VLQ helpers, along with a legacy source map generator helper class.

 argparse
     Extensions to the built-in ``argparse`` module.
 Due to this name,